TechShivvy/raspi-4-config/README.md

 - **VNC**:
   - For portable access, use VNC.
-  - Access VNC using the Wi-Fi IP address (`wlan0` IP).
+  - Access VNC using the Wi-Fi IP address (`wlan0` IP) or simply use `raspberrypi.local`.
-  - Open VNC Viewer, add a new connection using the obtained IP, and enter username and password.
+  - Open VNC Viewer, add a new connection using the obtained IP or `raspberrypi.local`(by default), and enter username and password.

 #### Wired (Ethernet) Connection:

 - **VNC**:
-  - Access VNC using the Ethernet IP (`eth0` IP).
+  - Access VNC using the Ethernet IP (`eth0` IP) or `raspberrypi.local`.
   - Access using VNC Viewer as explained above.

 ### Access via SSH (terminal access)